HailXD/SC1015-MiniProject/README.md

 - Applied TF-IDF for meaningful text vectorization
 - Worked with high-dimensional sparse data structures
 - Used Log Transformation to fix skewed data
-- Learn about practical applications of KNN for similarity-based tasks, particularly using cosine similarity
+- Learn about practical applications of KNN for similarity-based tasks
 - Combined different types of features (text, categorical, numerical) into a unified representation for machine learning

 ## References